MachadoFA/EQGW.github.io/2025/howtogetready.md

 user-friendly front end for R.  Free downloads are available at https://www.rstudio.com/products/rstudio/download2/  &nbsp;&nbsp;  After you have successfully downloaded R Studio you might practice with it by loading R script and running it.
-You can find instructional videos on YouTube that may help you get acquainted with R Studiio. -SJA
+You can find instructional videos on YouTube that may help you get acquainted with R Studio.